About the project

 The mission of the Western Oregon State Forest Management Plan and Implementation Plans project is to develop a FMP and IPs for the State Forests Division that implement the economic, environmental and social values required of state forests in conjunction with strategies

 outlined in the draft Western Oregon State Forest Habitat Conservation Plan.
 Forest Management Plans provide long-term management direction and establish strategic approaches for meeting resource management goals.
 Implementation Plans (IPs) are developed to detail how management strategies that are outlined in the FMP will be applied for smaller management units (i.e. specific geographic areas).

-In October of 2020 the Board of Forestry (BOF) gave direction to the State Forests Division to continue the development of a draft Habitat Conservation Plan (HCP) and a companion Forest Management Plan (FMP) for about 640,000 acres of ODF-managed lands west of the Cascades.
-With the HCP administrative draft entering the NEPA process in March 2021, the State Forests Division is beginning development of the companion FMP and IPs.
+In October 2020, the Board of Forestry (BOF) gave direction to the State Forests Division to continue the development of a draft Habitat Conservation Plan (HCP) and a Forest Management Plan (FMP) for about 640,000 acres of ODF-managed lands west of the Cascades.
+With the HCP administrative draft entering the NEPA process in March 2021, the State Forests Division is beginning development of the FMP and IPs.

 This project provides an opportunity to improve certainty around outcomes for the economic, environmental and social components articulated in greatest permanent value, such as recreational, educational, and interpretive opportunities.